sadhubby/CSINTSY-MCO/MCO2/app/README.md

 To start the system, please type `start_diagnosis.`

 The program will then ask to type a symptom.
 After typing a symptom, please do remember to add a period after.
 For example, the symptom of coughing will be typed as `coughing.` then press Enter.
+Additional note, for symptoms with spaces, use an underscore instead.
+For example, the symptom of difficulty breathing will be typed as `difficulty_breathing`.

 This will loop over until the user types `done.`

 Afterwards, should the program find an illness given the symptoms the user has input in the database, the program will return a diagnosis, medication for treatment, and an action for prevention.